-For many years (at least until 2020), we visited about 100 leading schools a year.
+For many years (at least until 2020), we visited about 100 innovative schools a year.
 It’s the most important form of professional learning we do for ourselves and for the educators that accompany us.
 It’s how we create and update a shared vision of powerful learning.

-This page features some of the schools that exhibit best practices — schools that, on one or more dimensions, illustrate the path forward.
+This page features some of the most innovative schools that exhibit best practices — schools that, on one or more dimensions, illustrate the path forward.
 We most appreciate practices, supports and environments that promote deep engagement.
 We’re most interested in schools that serve historically marginalized groups — or whose practices have the potential to promote equity at scale.
 This list is only a segment of the many great examples of learning that exist, and we are going to continue adding exemplars of deep learning experiences as we are made aware of them.

 Classic Rehab.
 Horace Mann Elementary School, in northwest Washington D.C., is a joy-filled student-centered personalized learning environment serving a diverse student body.
 The new and modernized historical facility reflects thoughtful programmatic values: Collaboration and Connection, Sustainability and Stewardship, and Choice and Invention.
 (See podcast with principal Elizabeth Whisnant.)